teddywing/readline-incdec/README.md

 	source /path/to/incdec-bindings.bash

+Custom bindings can be added in place of the defaults.
+For example, this defines bindings for `C-x -` and `C-x +`:

 	bind -x '"\C-x-": __readline_incdec_decrement'
 	bind -x '"\C-x+": __readline_incdec_increment'

 ## License
 Copyright © 2021 Teddy Wing.
 Licensed under the GNU GPLv3+ (see the included